 Otherwise, you can opt to study on your own with the help of preparatory books as well as free websites.

-There are some eligibility criteria that you should meet in order to be able to give the GED tests.
+There are some eligibility criteria that you should meet in order to take the test.
 These are listed as follows:

 - You should be at least 16 years of age.
 In some jurisdictions, the minimum age is 17.
 Check with your local test center.

 - You should not have graduated from high school or be the owner of a high school diploma.